About us | Contact | n%2Fa | n%2Fa

 • You want to include Switzerland's many scenic train and boat trips in your itinerary.

 • You want your trip to be safe.
 Public transport is safer in unknown mountainous terrain than driving.
-We recommend public transport if you are not used to driving in the mountains, or not used to driving on the right lane.
-In winter, we recommend not to drive unless you are an experienced driver in such conditions.
+I recommend public transport if you are not used to driving in the mountains, or not used to driving in the right lane.
+In winter, I advise you not to drive, unless you’re an experienced driver in such conditions.

 • You want your trip to be eco-friendly.